LeoLin4258/Infofusion/README.md

 - **[NextJS and NextUI Dashboard Template Starter](https://github.com/Siumauricio/nextui-dashboard-template?tab=readme-ov-file#nextjs-and-nextui-dashboard-template-starter)**: A starter template that combines the power of Next.js and NextUI for a robust dashboard setup.

 ## Getting Started
-Before starting, please ensure that `RWKV-Runner` and `PyWxDump` are correctly installed and running on your local machine.
+> [!TIP]
 > You can visit the [Detailed Tutorial](./README.tutorial.md) for more comprehensive steps.

 > [!NOTE]
 > For the current version, please use the rwkvchat package in [release](https://github.com/LeoLin4258/Infofusion/releases/tag/v1.0.0) instead of PyWxDump.

+Before starting, please ensure that `RWKV-Runner` and `PyWxDump` are correctly installed and running on your local machine.

 ### Prerequisites